• Skip to primary navigation

 Can I use a brooder plate to raise my ducklings?

 Yes!
 Ducklings are heartier animals than chickens and don’t require quite as much heat as chicks do.
-Additionally, raising ducklings is a messy feat and shining bright, radiant heat on their brooder could promote mold and flies due to moisture and warmth.
+Additionally, raising ducklings is a messy feat.
+Constant radiant heat on their brooder could promote mold and fly activity due to moisture and warmth.
 If I ever raise ducklings again I’ll use a brooder plate every time.

-When raising ducklings, be sure to provide enough space in their brooder for the mess made from eating and then clearing their beak with water.
-The best way to use a heating element for ducklings is to create a brooder long enough for the heat to be at one end and sustenance at the other.
-This gives the ducklings the opportunity to make a mess of one side of the brooder while preserving the other end for a clean, relatively dry heat plate area.
+It’s important when raising ducklings to provide enough space for the mess made by eating and clearing their beak with water.
+The best way to use a heating element for ducklings is to create a brooder long enough for the heat to be at one end.
+You can put the sustenance at the other.
+This gives them the opportunity to make a mess of one side of the brooder while preserving the other end for a clean, relatively dry and warm area.

 Why I finally made the switch (and why it took 4 years).

-I decided to finally invest in a brooder heat plate because we had only 2 chicks hatch in a batch of 7 incubating eggs.
-I needed them closer to me so I could monitor them since the incubation process didn’t sail smoothly.
+I decided to finally invest in a brooder heat plate because we had only 2 chicks hatch in a batch of 7 incubated eggs.
+I needed them closer to me to monitor them since the incubation process didn’t go well.
+The best place to do that was the feed shed.
+Adding a hot lamp into an already moist-enough feed shed didn’t sound like a good idea.
+I don’t love the idea of mold, or fire.

 Additionally, I only had a small plastic storage bin to put them in.
 The heat lamp would’ve made the brooder far too hot, not allowing the chicks to escape the warmth if needed.

-It took me 4 years to make the switch from a brooder heat lamp to a heat plate because:
+It took me 4 years to make the switch from a lamp to a plate because:

 1. I was unaware of the dangers and uninformed.

-3. Afraid to pay the money for a chick warmer plate, even though they aren’t actually that pricey, I’m just frugal.
+3. I was afraid to pay the money for a chick warmer plate.
+Even though they aren’t actually that pricey considering the ROI, I’m just frugal.

-Is a brooder heat plate worth the money?
+Is a brooder chick heat plate worth the money?

-I’m one of the most frugal people there are, and love a good deal.
-Ask my sister or my husband or mother-in-law or older sister or, okay, you get the point.
-Spending money on buying “fancy” appliances on the farm is a really large decision that I don’t take lightly.
+I’m a pretty frugal person and love a good deal.
+Spending money on “fancy” appliances on the farm is a large decision that I don’t make lightly.

-I often take weeks to decide on and 75% of the time it’s a big fat “No, it’s not worth the money” or “No…it can wait a little longer.
+I often take weeks to decide on large purchases and 75% of the time it’s a big fat “No, it’s not worth the money” or “No…it can wait a little longer.
 I don’t need it now”.
-Seriously, take a look at my yard.
-I’ll give you 10 reasons why I (for some ridiculous reason) still have not invested in a proper lawnmower.

-But anyway, I will tell you now that I’ll pay the money over and over again to use a chick warmer plate in my brooder vs dealing with the potential dangers of heat lamps any longer.
+I would pay the money over and over again to use a chick warmer plate in my brooder vs dealing with the potential dangers of heat lamps any longer.
+Plus, who doesn’t love saving a bill on the electricity bill?

 Knowing I can go to sleep and not worry about busted glass, chicks attacking each other or fires is enough for me.